RaVeR76/The-Kicks-Fix/bugs.md

 ![Heroku App Error Log](https://github.com/RaVeR76/The-Kicks-Fix/raw/main/docs/screenshots/heroku-log.png)

 * **Fix**
-I'm not sure this happened to be quite honest with you but I had forgot to make sure my manage.py was linked to mysql before doing a db.json dump so when I linked it all to postgres there was only one field there ha ha.
+I'm not sure this happened to be quite honest with you but I had forgot to make sure my ```manage.py``` was linked to mysql before doing a db.json dump so when I linked it all to postgres there was only one field there ha ha.
 Therefore my site was looking for objects that did not exist.
 I nearly had heart failure but with the help of student support we figured it out, or more so, they figured out the issue and helped me rectify it !!!
-I think I panic too much as I'm nearly at the end and just wanted this part to run smoothly so I could get all other issues like my README completed but sure .... this is what coding life is all about - Encountering Problems and Finding Solutions !
+I think I panicked too much as I'm nearly at the end and just wanted this part to run smoothly so I could get all other issues like my README completed but sure .... this is what coding life is all about - Encountering Problems and Finding Solutions !
 Worse coding day ever ha ha, well .... until the next one !!!

 * **Verdict**
-I'm so glad I got my project deplayed on Heroku and it's working well
+I'm so glad I got my project deployed on Heroku as I always worry about this part but it's there for the **Whole World** to see and I am super proud of it :)